 By altering the four factors in the above diagram, you can reduce your cavity risk.

-Acid – Reduce your intake of acidic foods & drinks (this includes DIET SODAS, coffee and tea), drink plenty of water, use sugar-free gum or mints to stimulate salivary flow, and control any acid reflux problems.
+– Reduce your intake of acidic foods & drinks (this includes DIET SODAS, coffee and tea), drink plenty of water, use sugar-free gum or mints to stimulate salivary flow, and control any acid reflux problems.
 Neutralizing the pH in your mouth may involve using recommended mouthrinses or gels.

-Sugar – Limit sugar intake, especially in between meals.
+– Limit sugar intake, especially in between meals.
 Cut back on sodas, sweetened coffee or tea, sports drinks, or juices.
 Don’t chew sugar-containing gum, mints or other hard candy.

-Bacteria – Reduce the bacterial levels in your mouth by having your teeth professionally cleaned on a regular basis, and performing good oral hygiene at home.
+– Reduce the bacterial levels in your mouth by having your teeth professionally cleaned on a regular basis, and performing good oral hygiene at home.
 FLOSS!

-Time – Limit the length of time that your teeth are exposed to acid or sugar.
+– Limit the length of time that your teeth are exposed to acid or sugar.
 Sipping on an acidic or sugary beverage is one of the most common causes of cavities.
 You may only drink one soda per day, but if you sip on it for several hours, you are increasing your cavity risk exponentially.